infostellarinc/stellarcli/docs/stellar_satellite_open-stream.md

       --listen-host string          Deprecated: use udp-listen-host instead.
       --listen-port uint16          Deprecated: use udp-listen-port instead.
       --output-file string          [Alpha feature] The file to write packets to.
 Creates file if it does not exist; appends to file if it already exists. (default none)
+      --plan-id string              Plan ID to stream data for.
       --proxy string                Proxy protocol.
 One of: udp|tcp|disabled (default "udp") --send-host string            Deprecated: use udp-send-host instead.
       --send-port uint16            Deprecated: use udp-send-port instead.